8 Facts About Labor Day

 You can ignore that age-old myth that you shouldn’t wear white after Labor Day—there’s nothing wrong with it, most fashion moguls say, and the “rule” has always been rather arbitrary.
 Instead, you should “wear what’s appropriate,” the Emily Post Institute says, “for the weather, the season, or the occasion.”

-8. Labor Day is a dangerous day to be on the road.
+Labor Day is a busy time for travel—and a dangerous day to be on the road.

-Because so many people travel during Labor Day weekend (over 95 million are predicted to travel this year), roads tend to be much more crowded—and because of that, they're more dangerous.
+A ton of people travel during Labor Day weekend—TSA is anticipating record-breaking numbers in 2024, and roads tend to be much more crowded.
+All those extra people hitting the highway makes driving over Labor Day weekend more dangerous.
 According to data from the Fatality Analysis Reporting System, the U.S. saw an average of 308 fatal car accidents per year during Labor Day weekends from 2011 to 2015.
 That’s second only to the average number of fatal accidents seen during Memorial Day weekend (approximately 312 per year).